 Each time I apply makeup (post-skincare regimen), I'm constantly worried about the bristles in my makeup brush.
 Often, they'll shed all over my face—leaving what was once a clean canvas covered in little tiny hairs.
 Then, of course, I'll have to pick each one off, resulting in fingerprints, splotches, and even more time spent in front of the mirror.

 "There are several reasons a makeup brush might shed," explains Patinkin.
 "With handmade brushes where the bristles are manually bundled, they may just not be bundled tightly enough.
 Most makeup brush manufacturers glue the bristles in place—but, when that's done carelessly, bristles can fall out.
-This will happen when the glue gets wet (from washing your brush incorrectly), or, over time, hairs can come loose.
+This will happen when the glue gets wet from washing your brush incorrectly, drying them wrong, or, over time, hairs can come loose.
 Sometimes, it's just the quality of the bristles overall—broken, damaged or dried-out hairs are the first ones to fall out."

 "It doesn't matter—it's a personal preference," says Patinkin.
 "The basic difference between synthetic and natural hair brushes is that natural hairs can absorb a certain amount of oils and emollients like our own hair can.
 With synthetic brushes, those oils just sit on the surface of the bristles, which means that they have to be washed more frequently.
 The good news is that synthetic brushes are easier to wash because you can use pretty much any soap without having to worry about drying them out like natural hair."